Skip to content

 Electron of Neon being excited by an incoming high energy photon: step 1, 2 and 3

-The key to unraveling this paradox is to keep in mind that time is an abstraction.
-Time is relative motion, and it can only be measured relative to inertial matter.
-When we say that time grinds to a halt when an object approaches the speed of light, we’re referring to energy transfers onto inertial matter.
+So, when we say that time grinds to a halt when an object approaches the speed of light, we’re referring to energy transfers to and from the inertial matter that makes our clocks tick.
 We’re talking about inertia.

 Photon traversing a transparent medium

-Without inertia, all changes are merely a matter of speed.
-Hence, photons change at the speed of light.
 However, with inertia, all changes are relative to the speed of particles in the aether.
-The closer we get to the speed of light, the slower things change, and this explains why time grinds to a halt for inertial matter at high speeds, but not for photons even thought they travel at the speed of light.
+The closer we get to the speed of light, the slower things change.

 Leave a Reply